MatteoGabriele/vue-analytics/docs/fields.md

 })
 ```

-It's also possible to add fields per id, useful for read only fields.
+It's also possible to add fields per id

 ```js
 Vue.use(VueAnalytics, {